 Oihane has been involved in projects related to energy efficiency of fishing and aquaculture, including energy auditing, fuel consumption optimisation through engine monitoring and modelling using intelligent algorithms; the Life Cycle Assessment and sustainability assessment of marine innovations.

-He has been directly involved in project specification and supervision of about 20 PhD and Masters students at 4 universities in Wales and England, and has represented Natural Resources Wales on the steering groups of about 15 major funded projects including one LIFE+ project.
+He has been directly involved in project specification and supervision of c20 PhD and Masters students at 4 universities in Wales and England, and has represented Natural Resources Wales on the steering groups of 15 major funded projects including one LIFE+ project.